jimeh/suggest_results/README.md

 As a user starts typing, this will trigger a GET request to `/search_friends/json?limit=6&search=j` if the user has started typing `j`.
 We'll get to the `limit` option a bit later.

-Output from `search_friends_json.php` must be in JSON, and look like this:
+Output from `search_friends_json.php` must be in JSON, and look something like this:

     {"results": [
         {"title": "John Doe", "href": "/user/johndoe"},
         {"title": "Mike Smith", "href": "/user/msmith"}
     ]}

 Notice how the `match` attribute is not included, as it's not supported for server-side result fetching.
-No filtering is done in javascript of the results returned, hence `match` is useless.
-You should do all filtering and order server-side if going ajax-style.
+No filtering is done client-side of the results returned, hence `match` is useless.
+You should do all filtering and ordering server-side if going ajax-style.

 Also, a query cache is used so a specific search term is only requested once per page load.
-Otherwise new ajax calls would be triggered every for each time a user hits the backspace key to remove a letter.
+Otherwise new ajax calls would be triggered each time a user hits the backspace key to remove a letter for example.

 ## Options

-There's a number of options you can pass `$.suggest_results`.
+There's a number of options you can pass `$.suggest_results()`.

 * **data:** Javascript array with available results.
 * **url:** URL to send ajax request to for results.
 Either `url` or `data` are required for Suggest Results to work at all.